wp-plugins/wp-sponsorship/README.txt

 This is the core of the "Sponsorship" software.
 This allows blog users to send E-mails to a list of contacts of their choice.

 The content of the E-mails are controlled by the admin.
+They can contain links, html, photos etc. For example, by adding a link to an article in the E-mail body you can create a powerful article sharing page where a visitor can share the link with his E-mail contacts.
+Another example could be to create a small invitations page where the visitor lists the people to invite and the admin customizes the content.

-They can contain links, html, photos etc. This is meant to be a base to build on!
+This is meant to be a base to build on!
 So be creative!

 If you are interested, we have some extensions we built ourselves at http://www.wp-inbound.com/wpsponsorship/.

+Before you get started, you will need an SMTP server.
+Alternatively, you can use your Gmail account as an SMTP server if you wish.
+For more information check out this link: https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server.

+Other great SMTP hosts are turboSMTP (http://www.serversmtp.com/) and MANDRILL (https://www.mandrill.com/).
+Set up is quick, easy and free.

 == Installation ==